JuanJaimes9/JuanJaimes9/README.md

 ## About Me

 Hi there!
-I'm Juan Diego Jaimes from Bochalema, Norte de Santander, Colombia.
+I'm Juan Diego Jaimes from Colombia.
 I'm passionate about technology and constantly seeking to improve my skills in programming and technical support.

 ## Skills